AnnaAbg/AnnaAbg/README.md

 ## About me

-I'm a QA engineer who loves learning new things and diving into the details 🔎
+I'm a QA engineer who loves learning new things and diving into the details 🔎 🎓 Completed non-Commercial IT School RedRover QA Automation with Java (online course) (2023)
-📘 Completed a Software Testing course at IT-Academy (2022)
-🎓 Non-Commercial IT School RedRover QA Automation with Java (online course) (2023)
 🛠️ Java Automation QA Intern at SimbirSoft (2024)
 🚀 QA Trainee at tech startup project (2025)
 💻 Automating tests in Java, specializing in UI and API testing